kiplongu/Continuous-Delivery-on-Kubernetes-with-Flux/Lab-9A-Notifying to Slack and GitHub/REAME.md

 kubectl get svc -n flux-system
 This time you should see the webhook-receiver service exposed on port 31234 with NodePort as service type.

+# Define an Authentication Token
+Time to define an authentication token, which would be validated by the Notification Controller for incoming webhooks.
+Generate a random token and write it to be configured with GitHub later:
+WEBHOOK_TOKEN=`date | md5sum | cut -d ' ' -f1`
+echo $WEBHOOK_TOKEN
+Store this token as a Kubernetes secret: kubectl -n flux-system \
+create secret generic webhook-token \
+--from-literal=token=$WEBHOOK_TOKEN
+Validate:
+kubectl -n flux-system get secret webhook-token kubectl -n flux-system describe secret webhook-token